Privacy Policy

 Right to Voice Concerns

-You have the right to file a complaint in writing with us or with the U.S. Department of Health and Human Services if you believe we have violated your privacy rights.
-Any complaints to us should be made in writing to our director at the address listed below We will not retaliate against you for filing a complaint.
+You have the right to complain to us or to the Secretary of Health and Human Services if you believe your privacy rights have been violated.
+To file a complaint with us, contact us using the information below.
+All complaints must be submitted in writing.
+We will not retaliate against you for filing a complaint.

 Ned Presnall, LCSW